CLRM1/CLRM1/README.md

 Hello!
-I'm a Product Manager switching careers to Software Engineering 👨‍💻 .
+I'm a Product Manager and Software Engineer in training 👨‍💻 .